marynasotnyk85/my-secure-fin/README.md

 A security‑hardened, performance‑optimized, SEO‑friendly **financial dashboard** that fetches real‑time stock data, caches it offline, and renders it efficiently in the browser.

 > Built to showcase practical skills in Web Security (CORS, clickjacking, CSP), Loading & Rendering Performance (critical CSS, prefetching, service workers), and SEO.
-> **Goal:** prove I can design, ship, and explain production‑grade front‑end + Node.js code.

 ---